practicalli/clojure-web-services/reference/ring/index.md

 Refresh the browser page at http://localhost:3000/about and see the middleware in action!

-More information about middleware and how it's natively used in Ring at https://github.com/ring-clojure/ring/wiki/Concepts#middleware.
+> [Ring Wiki: Middleware concepts](https://github.com/ring-clojure/ring/wiki/Concepts#middleware) has further details on middleware and it's use in Ring

 ## Adapters